title

 In the Hellenist world that emerged after the death of Alexander the Great, freedom of expression was common and a new school of thought emerged: Skepticism.
 Its founder was Pyrrho (born around 360 and died around 270), a Greek from Elis, in the northeast of the Peloponnesian Peninsula.

-A few followers of Pyrrho furthered the inconsistency in Pyrrho's position by trying to demonstrate inconsistencies and contradictions in the conclusions of others -- an attempt to point out that these others did not know what they were talking about.
-These Skeptics examined the logic of Aristotle and concluded that people could not deduce their way to truth from a self-evident premise.
-They examined materialist philosophy and concluded that the senses were unreliable and an invalid source of knowledge.
+A few followers of Pyrrho tried to demonstrate inconsistencies and contradictions in the conclusions of others – an attempt to point out that these others did not know what they were talking about.
+They claimed that the senses were an unreliable and invalid source of knowledge.
+They examined the logic of Aristotle and concluded that people could not deduce their way to truth from a self-evident premise.

 Not believing in conclusions, Pyrrho and his followers believed that one should live according to one's circumstances and desires.
 What mattered, Pyrrho concluded, was living well and living unperturbed.
 This fit an aristocratic lifestyle, and it was compatible with those who ruled.
 The ruling elite considered Skeptics harmless, and the Skeptics were not about to struggle politically against rulers or the wealthy.